-Unfortunately, the parcel re-numbering project has been delayed until the winter.
-We are issuing new parcel numbers and drawing maps until approximately mid-October.
-At that time, we will once again hold off on creating new maps and numbers.
-Properties sold or new maps recorded between mid-October and Feburary that require new parcel numbers, should use the correct legal description but when referring to the parcel number note the new parcel is a "portion of (old APN number)."
+The parcel re-numbering project is expected to be completed in the Spring of 2014.
+Since we are in the middle of this major overhaul, we are not drawing any new maps.
+Properties sold or new maps recorded between now and approximately mid-Feburary that require new parcel numbers, should use the correct legal description but when referring to the parcel number note the new parcel is a "portion of (old APN number)."
 Since parcel numbers are not considered legal descriptions, the old APN should be fine as long as the correct new legal description is used.

 One again, thank you for your understanding and patience during this time of transition.